 How Much Does Assisted Living Cost at United Methodist Communities?

 Monthly assisted living costs vary depending on the community and the types of service you need.
-The base cost for living in our communities depends on the apartment selected and the support services selected (i.e. memory care residences with 24/7 monitoring cost more).
-Unlike renting an apartment however, the monthly base cost of assisted living also includes:
+The base cost for living in our communities depends on the apartment and support services selected, as well as amenities such as:

 - A daily meal or meals depending on your preference.